hackfoldr/hackfoldr/README.md

     % vagrant up

-It will several minutes for the first time, since it will have to configure its Ubuntu VM image.
+It will take several minutes for the first time, since it will have to configure its Ubuntu VM image.
 After the operation is finished, browse to `http://localhost:6987/` in your favorite browser.
 You are all set!

 `vagrant halt` if you need to shut down the Vagrant VM.
 For more information about Vagrant, see the [documentation of Vagrant](http://docs.vagrantup.com).